NYC LL97, The Climate Mobilization Act, Local Law 97 of 2019 or Bill 1253-C

 The Intergovernmental Panel on Climate Change (IPCC) was established by the United Nations in 1988 for the purpose of assessing the science related to climate change.
 To this end, the IPCC prepares reviews and recommendations regarding the social and economic impact of climate change and potential strategies for responding to it.
 Since 1988, the IPCC has delivered five Assessment Reports with the Fifth Assessment Report (AR5) issued in 2014 and the Sixth Assessment Report (AR6) is expected to be finalized in 2022.

 In simple terms, the IPCC’s reports theorize that human-produced carbon dioxide (CO2) and numerous other gases are the main contributing cause of global warming.
 The theory suggests that certain gases (greenhouse) can alter the Earth’s balance of incoming and outgoing energy.
 The Earth heats up due to the absorption of massive quantities of energy from the Sun and cools off by radiating similarly massive quantities of energy out into the blackness of space.
-Without equilibrium of this energy flow, the Earth’s temperature would have to change.
+Without equilibrium of this energy flow, the Earth’s temperature has to change up or down.

 Greenhouse Gases & Radiative Forcing

 The IPCC’s theory suggests that increasing levels of greenhouse gases in the atmosphere are inhibiting the Earth’s natural process of radiating energy to space and causing the Earth’s temperature to rise.
 This inhibiting influence of the gases is called “radiative forcing” or “climate forcing”.
-In addition to having different radiative forcing effects, greenhouse gases also have different lifetimes before they decompose or are removed from the atmosphere in some other way.
+In addition to having different radiative forcing effects, greenhouse gases also have different lifetimes before they decompose or are otherwise removed from the atmosphere.

 CO2 and the Climate